Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 - Email firstname.lastname@example.org with “Skincare Question” in the subject line.

 Please note: All photos will be published.

 Q: Would you recommend retinol for stretch marks?
 Despite having an averaged-sized chest, I have serious tracks on my boobs.
 I've tried Dermarolling and 50 percent glycolic peels, but neither one worked very well in getting rid of them.
 (In fact, I may have made the skin more slack.)
 Any advice is appreciated.
 Thanks! — Kelly

-If the stretch marks are red, the use of pulsed dye laser has been shown to be quite effective.
+If the stretch marks are red, the use of pulsed dye lasers (such as Vbeam) has been shown to be quite effective.

 For white stretch marks, I do not feel that any treatments offer significant improvement.
 Hopefully, there will be something in the future that will be better than what we have.

 Dr. Nowell Solish is one of Canada's top cosmetic dermatologists, with an office at 66 Avenue Road, Suite 1, in Toronto.
 Call 416-964-8888 to book an appointment.

 Disclaimer: This information is for general purposes only and is not intended nor implied to be a substitute for professional medical advice relative to your specific medical condition or question.
 Dr. Solish recommends that you consult your physician or other medical professional for insight into your specific condition and medical options.